NickLowery/StoryCircles/README.md

     *WriteIndexConsumer*, for the "Write" page lets a user submit a new story title and checks to see if it's valid before starting a new Circle for them.
-    This could have been achieved with a regular Django view but I originally planned to have real-time updating of the list of ongoing stories, and I want to leave that option open for the future.
+    This could have been achieved with a regular Django view and form but I originally planned to have real-time updating of the lists of ongoing stories, and I want to leave that option open for the future.

     *CircleConsumer* handles all the interaction between a client and an active Circle.
 It has methods for handling websocket messages from the client, and